Joel-Raju/joel-raju.github.io/content/posts/2020-03-28---Form-handling-using-React-Hooks.md

 ## Conclusion

-Using plain React can lead to making our components more readable, understandable and maintainable.
-You can port and extend this hook and use across your apps.
+Using plain React could lead to making our components more readable and very maintainable.
+You can port and extend this hook and use across your app.

 If you need a more mature library built with the same philosophy, checkout [Formik](https://github.com/jaredpalmer/formik).
-It has a fully fledged API with support for focus management, touched state, handling blur and more.
+It has a fully fledged API with support for focus management, touched state, handling blur, support for React Native and more.
 It is one of most versatile form library out there !

+## Reference

+- [Formik](https://github.com/jaredpalmer/formik) (try reading the source, it's beautiful ✨)